 They also do not have a standard income requirement for investment, although they may ask you to verify certain income streams.

 For example, if you want Unlock to invest in a portion of a rental property, you may need to verify the rent on that property.

 Homeowners will also need to provide information about their mortgage.
 In most cases, you will need a loan to value ratio of 85% or lower in order to qualify for Unlock.

 Unlock is not currently available in all states.
-Right now, they are only available in Arizona, California, Colorado, Florida, Michigan, Minnesota, Nevada, New Jersey, North Carolina, Oregon, South Carolina, Tennessee, Utah, Virginia, and Washington.
+Right now, they are only available in Arizona, California, Colorado, Florida, Michigan, Minnesota, Nevada, New Jersey, North Carolina, Oregon, Pennsylvania, South Carolina, Tennessee, Utah, Virginia, and Washington.
 They have indicated that they may expand to other states in the future.

 Before you complete the application, you can get an initial quote on Unlock’s website just by entering some basic information about your home.
 However, this amount may change later on in the application process.

 When applying, you will need to submit a government-issued ID, a mortgage statement, and proof of homeowner’s insurance, as well as any applicable rental agreements or trust statements.
 Once Unlock reviews these documents, you will then need to get your property appraised and inspected.
 From there, Unlock will provide an offer letter with the final terms.

 - No monthly payments or interest.
 Arguably the biggest advantage of using Unlock is that you don’t need to make any monthly payments and interest doesn’t accrue.
 You aren’t carrying any additional debt through this period and can easily repay the investment when you sell your house.

 - Minimal financial requirements.
 Unlock has very few financial requirements for homeowners.
 You’ll need to have an LTV ratio of 85% or lower as well as a credit score of 500.
 There are no specific income requirements.
 This makes it a viable option for those who may not qualify for more financially-restrictive programs.